team401/Vision-Tutorials/README.md

 To run the command, use the following syntax
 >./bin/flCalculator 401

 Where you replace 401 with how the distance away the camera is.
-It will print a Focal Length based on your distance away.
+It will then print out the Focal Length for your camera.
+Try to have the center of the goal be lined up on the center of the entire frame (the white dot) for the best results.

-**NOTE:** Each camera has a different Focal Length and the code is not perfect, for the best result preform multiple test and average your Focal Lengths together.
+**NOTE:** Each camera has a different Focal Length and the code is not perfect, for the best results, preform multiple tests and average your Focal Lengths together.

 ----------

 hsvFinder.cpp